Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be moved across the external memory interface within a second.
-It is worked out by multiplying the interface width by its memory speed.
-In the case of DDR type memory, it should be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of megabytes per second) that can be transported over the external memory interface in one second.
+The number is worked out by multiplying the card's bus width by its memory clock speed.
+If the card has DDR memory, it must be multiplied by 2 once again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
 This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the amount of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly record to its local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate also depends on many other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices